nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**

-* If you change the start date of the lesson, the cancelled dates that become invalid will be removed.
+If you change the start date of the lesson, the cancelled dates that become invalid will be removed.

-* Editing the homework set of a lesson will clear all existing pieces of homework and add the newly specified pieces of homework.

 </div>